Why are we consulting on how we carry out our performance reviews?

 How to respond

-You can read the full consultation document here in English or Welsh.
+You can read the full consultation document here in in English or Welsh.
 We have also made available a summary of the questions in Word with space for answers.
 These are also available in English and Welsh.

-The deadline for responding is 4 March 2021.
+The deadline for responding is 21 December 2021.
 Please submit your response to PRconsultation@professionalstandards.org.uk